beginning of content

 Often, chickenpox will also cause flu-like symptoms such as:

-You can expect these symptoms to last between 10 and 21 days.
+These symptoms last between 10 and 21 days.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.